yellowdal/TAXI-MANAGEMENT-SYSTEM/README.md

 for the management people that enables them to receive the goods from a source and send them to a required destination and track their status from time to time.
 This system can be used for daily activities such as placing a Taxi and track the Taxi etc

+THE DETAILED REPORT of my project is in master branch.

+The java classes of our project, screenshots of our output and tables in Master branch.

+But in our project we have to create a column in mysql, then connect it to java.

+Tables screenshots is also in master branch.

+PLatform used:-

+IntelliJ Idea for JAVA
+MYSQL for SQL
+sql connector